Martin-Wenzel/Martin-Wenzel/README.md

 I build things that feel good to use.
 A mix of **full-stack development**, **game development**, and **UX-driven product design**.

-- Building narrative-driven games in Unity
+- Narrative-driven Unity games
-- Creating self-hosted apps with Symfony, React, and Next.js
+- Self-hosted apps with Symfony, React, and Next.js
-- Designing interfaces that don’t make people cry
+- Interfaces that don’t make people cry
-- Architecting systems that are fast, clean, and scalable
+- Clean, scalable backend architecture
-- Experimenting with AI tooling and creative workflows
+- Playful experiments with AI and tooling

 ---